Paagal: Reception

-Paagal generally received negative reviews criticising film's storyline, screenplay and dragged narration, but praised Vishwak Sen's performance and soundtrack of the film.
+Paagal received generally negative reviews criticizing the storyline, screenplay, and dragged narration, but praising Vishwak Sen's performance and the soundtrack.

 Neeshita Nyayapati of The Times of India gave a rating of 2.5 out of 5, and stated that "Paagal is an over-drawn yet quirky love story with a flimsy storyline guiding you through it.
 And does have its redeemable qualities though."
 Sangeetha Devi Dundoo of The Hindu called it "bizarre romcom drama" and felt that "The story idea of a man seeking mother’s love from his life partner is contrived; it’s time the on-screen lover boys get real and grow up."

 A reviewer from The Hans India rated the film 2.5 out of 5, and praised performances of the cast, Sen in particlular.
 They, however, criticized the slow-placed narration and screenplay, writing "Overall, 'Paagal' is an average film with the same old storyline blended with some decent comedy scenes.
 A critic of Pinkvilla praised acting performances of Vishwak Sen and Murali Sharma and added that "The biggest flaw in 'Paagal' is that it has a very unevolved idea of love at its core."
 Sakshi's Anji Shetty opined that acting performances of lead actors, music and cinematography are its positives, while film's screenplay is its negative.
 Eenadu criticized the film's screenplay and praised Vishwak's performance, film score and cinematography.

 In its review, NTV stated – "‘Paagal’ has got a strong premise.
 But the narration is too misguided to save the story from seeming frivolous."
 Deccan Chronicle called it "a half-baked romcom", adding that the film is "cheesy, unnatural, half-baked bag of borrowings".